MrWyss/ha-assist-mic-satellite/README.md

 ## Features

+>📢 2024-08-19: PCB rev. 3 has arrived and tested successfully. 🥳.
+I am also about to release firmware v1.0.0 as first release.
+>
 >📢 2024-08-12: I just came across the [announcement](https://www.youtube.com/watch?v=Vp5q4RIwCX4) of **Satellite1** by [Future Proof Homes](https://futureproofhomes.net).
 It’s an amazing initiative! 😎 My project is entirely different and not comparable to theirs.
 The similar name is just a coincidence.
 Definitely check them out!
->
->📢 2024-08-12: PCB rev. 3 ordered 😭

 A ~~tiny~~ Atom version of the [ESP32-S3-BOX](https://esphome.io/projects/index.html)